Asking for help¶

 Do not repeat yourself - people might be busy or not able to help with your problem.
 Silence doesn’t mean we’re ignoring you, it means that nobody is online right now who knows the answer to your question.

 Do not overuse CAPS-LOCK writing, since it is considered shouting and nobody likes when others shout at them.
-Do not use excessive exclamation marks (!!!) or question marks (???) as it makes you look unprofessional and discourages to help you.
+Do not use excessive exclamation marks (!!!) or question marks (???) as it makes you look unprofessional and discourages others to help you.

 There are many people discussing simultaneously - if you address a message to a particular person, use his or her nick name.
 Hint: you can use Tab key to autocomplete nick name after typing few letters.